Downtown Baltimore remains the economic engine for the region.

 - DPOB was awarded $10m in FY23 Capital Funds to support the Blueprint process and initiatives, with a promise for $20m more in the next two fiscal years.
 The Downtown as a whole will see historic support from the State of MD in the coming years coming out of an incredible 2022 session, with support from the 46th Delegation.

-- A draft plan is being produced and will be socialized through extensive community outreach, stakeholder meetings, and online feedback.
+- A draft plan will be socialized through extensive community outreach, stakeholder meetings, and online feedback.

 We need your ideas and feedback.
 Downtown Baltimore is the heart of the City and the region, and needs to be a gathering place and connector space for all of our residents, employees, and visitors.
 Share your voice through our community survey and through upcoming outreach sessions.